 TOP OFFICER David Hainline

 CAPABILITIES This full-service destination and event management company takes pride in its expertise in special events, festivals, custom tours, community give-back activities, team-building, meeting management, transportation and staffing.
-"In addition to our strategic office locations, CSI partners with clients in any location, bringing destination research and industry intel to wherever their programs may be next," management says.
+“In addition to our strategic regional offices, CSI partners with clients in any location, bringing destination research and industry intel to wherever programs may be next,” they say.

 A DMC Network Company